izanorshahril/MA_CapstoneProject_Predictive_Maintenance/README.md

 Below are the tools that we utilized to perform analysis and prediction during this project:
 ![image](https://user-images.githubusercontent.com/80229890/216820709-48b96c3c-5aa6-47d7-8840-45c2dd8e65f8.png)

-## Conclusion
+## 6. Conclusion
 Based on result matrix, Generalized Linear Model, Gradient Boosted Trees, and Support Vector Machine show better result compared to others aligned some of the research studies.
 We can have more options if we have more data such as sensor data and PM record.
-For the best model, we pick Generalized Linear Model due to good and consistent result when used with various datasets.Aggregation data as features is important, as from the performance matrix, aggregation alone can achieve fair result (>80% accuracy) compared to just using raw base data (~73%).
+For the best model, we pick Generalized Linear Model due to good and consistent result when used with various datasets.
+Aggregation data as features is important, as from the performance matrix, aggregation alone can achieve fair result (>80% accuracy) compared to just using raw base data (~73%).
 Predicting a day before major down time has low accuracy because the time group is too large which is per 24 hours.
 We may accompany with multiple models to predict based on lesser time frame for better accuracy.
-Lastly, we may have better insight if we can analyze alarms on post downtime and maintenance.
+We can also ensemble or combine or accompany various multiple models to support our PdM, get more data source such as sensor or log data, or categorize our data base on its machine sub-module and its critical level, and we may have better insight if we can analyze alarms on post downtime and maintenance.
+Finally, once deployed, we still need to monitor, maintain, and refine our model by retraining and tuning, explore and get more data.

+## Thank You !!!

 [comment]: # (If there is a substantial change in the customer's business workflow, make a before/after diagram showing the data flow.)